Gayle Johnston – Chair

-Ian Nelson – Chair
+Ian Nelson – Vice Chair

-Ian has recently formed his own consulting company offering workplace relations support to Tasmanian employers.
+Ian has his own consulting company offering workplace relations support to Tasmanian employers.
 Prior to this, Ian was General Manager – Human Resources for the Huon Aquaculture Group.
 Ian has also held positions as Manager Human Resources for Transend Networks Pty Ltd, Tasmania’s electricity transmission network operator, and as Manager Human Resources with Clarence City Council in Hobart.

 Ian has broad experience in industrial and employee relations, health and safety management, and development of employment related programs that support sustainable work environments for employers and their employees.
 Ian’s experience also includes senior management roles focussed on strategic and business planning.
 Prior to moving to Tasmania, Ian worked in the offshore oil and gas industry in Western Australia, providing emergency escape/evacuation training programs to offshore oil and gas workers.